a woman uses a spray bottle and a cloth to clean a surface

 Time for spring cleaning.

 It’s also very nice that these recipes contain various combinations of a few basic ingredients, most of which are already in my pantry.
-I love knowing exactly what I’m introducing into the environment around my babies.
+I love knowing exactly what I’m introducing into the environment around my children.

 Related: 5 Eco-Friendly (and cheap!)
 Paper Towel Alternatives